 - co-location of a wide mix of activities, including residential

-- high levels of amenity, walkability and being cycle-friendly
+- high levels of amenity, and walkability and being cycle friendly

 A balance must be struck in providing adequate mixed-use or residential zoned land around the commercial core zone to ensure new residential developments can benefit from access and services in centres.

-Centres are not just for economic exchange.
-They are places where communities gather, and where recreational, cultural and educational pursuits are found.
+Centres are not just places for economic exchange.
+They are where communities gather, and where recreational, cultural and educational pursuits are found.
 They are important to how people participate in community life.
 This is particularly true in the Eastern City District, where an increasing number of residents live in apartments and rely on public spaces.
 Creating the conditions for growth and making centres great places is a focus of Planning Priority E6.

-Delivering housing within a walkable distance of strategic centres is an important outcome as it encourages non-vehicle trips, which foster healthier communities.
+Delivering housing within a walkable distance of strategic centres encourages non-vehicle trips, which also foster healthier communities.
 Housing within centres contributes to a sense of vibrancy; however, the delivery of housing should not constrain the ongoing operation and expansion of commercial and retail activities.

-Research has shown that the Central City District will need to accommodate more than 1.76 million square metres of additional retail floor space over the next 20 years15.
+Research has shown that the Eastern City District will need to accommodate approximately 1.8 million square metres of additional retail floor space over the next 20 years21.
 In addition, there will be significant demand for additional office floor space.
-Creating the opportunities to attract retail and office development locally brings jobs closer to homes.
-This requires growth in either existing or new centres.
-The principles for developing new centres are outlined in this Planning Priority.
+Creating the opportunities to attract retail and office development requires growth in either existing or new centres.
+The principles for expanding existing centres and developing new centres are outlined in this Planning Priority.
 The NSW Department of Planning and Environment will prepare a state-wide retail planning policy.

 With economic growth a core goal for centres planning, job targets, expressed as a range, have been identified for each strategic centre.
-These targets seek to inform planning authorities and infrastructure agencies of the anticipated growth which needs to be planned for each centre.
+These targets seek to inform planning authorities and infrastructure agencies of anticipated growth.
 They should not be seen as maximum targets.

-The lower end of the range of these job targets reflects the baseline of projected job growth that is anticipated in the centre, while the upper end is an aspirational higher growth scenario to reflect outcomes in the case of future investment and land use planning in centres.
+The lower end of the range of these job targets reflects the baseline of projected jobs growth anticipated in the centre, while the upper end is an aspirational higher growth scenario to reflect outcomes in the case of future investment and land use planning in centres.